Residence permit application for an entrepreneur

 To work as a freelancer or a light entrepreneur, you need to have a residence permit for an entrepreneur.
-Apply for a residence permit for an employed person only if you perform work in an employment relationship under the employer’s direction and supervision.
+Only if you perform work in an employment connection while being directed and supervised by your employer may you apply for a residence permit for an employed person.

 In order to get a residence permit for an entrepreneur, you need to have a Business ID.
 If you are a private trader, meaning that you have an individually-owned business (toiminimi), your domicile must be registered in an EEA country.